NREL/torc/README.md

 - User defines a workflow through the API.
   - API exists in common programming languages, HTTP, and JSON.

-### Database schema
+### Database layout/schema

 Nodes:
 - jobs
 - files
 - job resource requirements
+- results
 - scheduler configurations (SLURM, AWS, etc.)
+- user data (any number of arbitrary objects)

 Edges:
 - blocks: job blocks another job
 - needs: job needs a file
 - produces: job produces a file
 - requires: job has a set of resource requirements
+- returned: job returned a result
 - scheduled_by: job is scheduled by a specific scheduler, like SLURM or AWS Batch
+- stores: job stores one or more user data objects

 Documents:
-- events: Orchestration software posts events when starting and completing worker nodes and jobs.
+- events: Orchestration software posts events when starting and completing worker nodes and jobs. etc.
-- results: Orchestration software posts result information for each job: return code, duration, etc.

-Users can post their own events and results.
+Users can post their own events.
 Common structure is TBD.

 ### Worker nodes